Macro Recipes

 PROMPT[TX="Select element to test", VN="elNum", SR=2, SC=50]

-// Make sure provided element number is valid.
+// Make sure the provided element number is valid.
 It needs to be

 // greater than zero, and less than or equal to total number of elements in model